microsoft/PartnerResources/_docs/Skilling/Developer Velocity Academy/index.md

 Explore DV concepts in greater detail with **Modules.** The Developer Velocity Academy's **Modules** are organized into three smaller sections, including **[Monitoring](/PartnerResources/skilling/developer-velocity-academy/monitoring), [DevOps](/PartnerResources/skilling/developer-velocity-academy/devops), and [GitHub Copilot](/PartnerResources/skilling/developer-velocity-academy/github-copilot).**

-The resources within each academy are created and delivered by architects across the Global Partner Solutions (GPS) team, who are experts in their respective fields.
 Choose the modules that align with your areas of interest to expand your knowledge.

 ![MSA Organizational Chart]({{ site.baseurl }}/assets/msa/DV Org.
 Chart.png)